workingtzebra/workingtzebra-RasaNLP_VoiceRecognition_dataExtract/README.md

 # Project Overview
 This project utilizes Rasa for natural language understanding and speech recognition to extract data from spoken commands.

+**[NOTE] Only Python version above 3.4 and below or equal to 3.8 is supported currently.
+Make sure to select the correct interpreter.**

 ## Installation and Setup
 1. **Install Rasa**:
    ```bash